 She's produced and/or edited broadcast features for ABC Sports, NBC Sports, Fox Sports, ESPN, NBA Entertainment, AMC, Huffington Post, and others.
 As a writer, she's published features in National Geographic, Grantland, Nautilus Magazine, VICE Sports, SB Nation Longform, TheAtlantic.com, PopMech.com, Pacific Standard, and others.
 After completing a master's degree at the Graduate School of Journalism at Columbia University, she spent one year editing and writing for Yahoo Sports and another as a science editor at CBSNews.com.
 In all, she's covered nine U.S. Open Tennis Championships, two Olympic Games, a World Cup, and dozens of national and state championship tournaments in various sports.

-Through my stories, I've been invited to speak on NPR's "It's Only A Game" and several regional radio shows.
-The Washington Post called my documentary work "fantastic."
-I've moderated a panel at SXSW and run an annual workshop at Columbia University called "The Art and Business of Freelancing."
-Throughout, I've maintained my love of travel.
-Sometimes on assignment, sometimes for adventure, I've visited or lived in 49 countries.
-I go for the people, the food, the experience - and, naturally, the stories.
+Through her stories, she's been invited to speak on NPR's "It's Only A Game" and several regional radio shows.
+She's also moderated a panel at SXSW and runs an annual workshop at Columbia University called "The Art and Business of Freelancing."
+Throughout, she's maintained her love of travel.
+Sometimes on assignment, sometimes for adventure, she's visited 50 countries.
+She goes for the people, the food, the experience - and, naturally, the stories.